vikash-bhardwaj/ai-code-companion-documentation/README.md

 #### Settings usage:

 - `AI Code Companion: Api Key`: Default: `OpenAI`: Allows you to select one of the AI Provider from the predefined list.
+- `AI Code Companion: Enable APIStreaming`: Default: `True`: Allows you to get fastest responses with Streaming when it is supported by API Provider(Currently Supported for Open AI).
+- `AI Code Companion: Enable Atlassian Jira Confluence Drawer`: Default: `True`: Allows you to login with your Atlassian JIRA Cloud Login and work directly with JIRA from `AI Code Companion`, like to fetch JIRA Story and write code for that.
+- `AI Code Companion: Enable Auto File Validation For Run Time Errors`: Default: `False`: Allows users to validate any file for potential Run Time Errors like Null Checks missing and provide report with code references.
+If this is enabled then any file you open for first time will be automatically validated.
+You can also run this with VS Code Command `Validate Code for Potential Runtime Errors`.
 - `AI Code Companion: Max Tokens`: Default: `800`: Allow you to change the max tokens to be used for API response.
 - `AI Code Companion: Model Max Tokens Length`: Default: `4096`: Allow users to provide the maximum length of tokens allowed for the model in one request, going to be used for logic to trim chat history.
 Please look for the maximum tokens allowed for the AI model you are using
 - `AI Code Companion: Model Name`: Default: `gpt-3.5-turbo`: Allows you to change Model name used for your AI provider.